Refinancing A Second Mortgage: What You Need To Know

 What Is A Second Mortgage?

+Before we look more at the process of refinancing a second mortgage, let’s thoroughly describe a second mortgage.
 As its name suggests, a second mortgage is any mortgage other than your primary mortgage loan.
-A second mortgage is another lien, since the property already has a home loan on it.
+A second mortgage is another lien on the property.

 Types Of Second Mortgages